Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/migration.md

 It is thus recommended to ensure that clients and servers are updated at the same time, or to disallow older clients from connecting once the server is updated.
 Another strategy is to offer different endpoints for UTP 1.X and 2.0 servers, which could smooth the transition while older clients are updated.

-The reasons for this breaking change are to improve bandwidth efficiency, simplify the protocol, and (ironically) improve forward-compatibility of the protocol.
+The reasons for this breaking change are to improve bandwidth efficiency, simplify the protocol, and lay foundations for better forward-compatibility of the protocol.

 ## Custom network interfaces